92kns/shreks-swamp-reactapp/README.md

 #### Example pictures of the store!

-The user can upload an image of their "item" that they wish to sell, (which is then hosted on [Cloudinary](https://cloudinary.com/))
+The user can upload an image of their "item" that they wish to sell, (which is then hosted on [Cloudinary](https://cloudinary.com/)).

 Followed by entering a title, price, and description.
 Queries and Mutations are handled via **Apollo Client** and resolved and updated with **GraphQL Yoga** and **Prisma** on the back-end

 ![selling](./swamp_pics/shrek_sell.jpg)

+##### Side Note:
+The store will reject you if there already are more than 6 items though, telling the user to delete some first.
+(I chose a limit to respect the limitations of the free-tier Cloudinary service)

 #### The item is then published on the Items page!

 ![items](./swamp_pics/shrek_item.jpg)

+The image on the *top right* is one of my own fine 30 second creations.
-The images in the right column are stock photos which I found distrubingly hilarious.
-Bottom left is one my own fine 30 second creations.
-Top left hasn't published the image yet because there is an asynchronous wait time for fetching images from Cloudinary after they've been uploaded. (usually a few second wait)
+The rest of the images are stock photos which I found distrubingly hilarious.

+The user has the option to Delete or Edit the item.
+Attempting to add an item to cart will reject you with an intentional, silly message.